Jean Pierre Brol

 Jean Pierre Brol (born December 18, 1982) is a Guatemalan sport-shooter.
 He won gold for shooting at the 2011 Pan American Games in Men's trap and competed in the 2012 Summer Olympics, in the men's trap event.
 He finished in 28th place.

+He won the bronze medal in Paris 2024 in the Men's Trap event, which represented Guatemala's second medal in its Olympic history.